After you select one of our pool packages, you have to select options. The cover, the heater and the concrete are the basics - pure Tier I decisions!

 Stamped concrete is truly the KING of concrete and is an art in the right hands.
 We are extremely confident of our stamped concrete process.

 2. Once you select the quantity, then decide on the type: regular gray, dyed concrete, exposed aggregate or stamped concrete.
 Generally discard the dyed concrete option as it has issues.
-Exposed aggregate is about $1.70/ SF (includes one seal coat; add $.40 for a second seal coat) more than regular gray and is a great look but is the most maintenance (requires annual sealing).
+Exposed aggregate is about $3.00/ SF (includes one seal coat; add $1.00 per sqft for a second seal coat) more than regular gray and is a great look but is the most maintenance (requires annual sealing).
 Stamped concrete is the "king" but comes at about twice the cost of regular gray.

 3. Stamped Concrete.
 We believe you will get more "bang for the buck" buying great landscaping and great pool furniture than by buying upgrade colored concrete.
-However, the increased cost of stamped is worth it--it turns your pool into a work of art!
+However, the increased cost of stamped is worth it- turns your pool into a work of art!
 You pick colors and a pattern.
-And as a bonus, our stamped contractor (Ryan) will throw in a complimentary border around the pool that will really set your pool apart from the pack.
-Ryan and his crew are a dream to work with and always have lots of great ideas.
-Sweet!
+Stamped concrete is a cost effective of adding elegance around your pool and it is approximately 60% less than pavers around your pool.

 4. Concrete Craftsmanship.
 There are tricks to pouring a pool deck and there is a high expectation of quality.
 Pouring a thousand driveways, basements, and sidewalks does not make anyone an experienced pool deck craftsman.
 Our concrete contractors have worked with us for many years and have tons of experience with our pools.
 Sockets, auto cover tracks, diving boards, ladders, handrails and copings make pool decks a specialty.
 We will, of course, work with any concrete contractor you choose.